Ladies and gents, it’s time to tune into some very different way of storytelling. Here are 8 Netflix shows with strong female leads.

 A lighthearted series underlined with humour and relatability – Derry Girls explores the ethno-nationalist conflict called The Troubles in Northern Ireland.
 It follows the lives of teenage girls – Erin, Orla, Clare, and Michelle – who navigate classic coming-of–age themes like sex, overbearing parenting, fashion, relationships, and more.

 The show subverts stereotypes by presenting Irish women of the era as layered, assertive, funny, intelligent individuals – whether young or old – as opposed to widowed damsels-in-distress.
 And the show is hailed for exactly this quality.
 In fact, women are front and centre of the plotline, driving change while keeping things entertaining.
-Featuring strong female leads who make up an all-women comedy ensemble like no other, this Netflix show is a must-watch.
+Featuring strong female protagonists who make up an all-women comedy ensemble like no other, this Netflix show is a must-watch.

 IMDB rating: 8.4